Group 1: English

 Prerequisite: Art 1 and a second level art class is strongly suggested

 The IB Visual Art HL & SL courses will allow students the opportunity to take an advanced level art course in their junior and/or senior year.
 It is understood that the student will have successfully completed Art 1, and an additional second level visual arts class.
-Although second through fourth level art classes are medial specific classes (drawing, painting, ceramics, sculpture), both Standard Level (one year) and Higher Level (requiring two years) IB Visual Art classes allow students to investigate as well as find and document artistic solutions to visual challenges in various media.
-The aims of Visual Arts SL and HL are to enable the students to develop technical abilities and demonstrate proficiency in a variety of media while pursuing their area of artistic interest.
-Each student will participate in an art exhibition as a portion of the assessment in order to successfully complete IB Visual Art.
+Although second through fourth level art classes are medial specific classes (drawing, painting, ceramics, sculpture), both Standard Level (one year) and Higher Level (requiring two years) IB Visual Art classes allow students to investigate as well as explore and document a variety of artistic solutions to visual challenges in various media.
+The aims of Visual Arts SL and HL are to enable the students to develop technical abilities, explore and value the diversity of the arts across time, place and cultures and demonstrate proficiency in a variety of media while pursuing their area of artistic interest.

 Prerequisite: Pre-AP/IBDP Computer Science

 In the second year of study, students continue the development of computer programming techniques using the Java language with emphasis on learning and applying good object-oriented programming techniques.
 Each student will develop a Program Dossier to demonstrate mastery of the basic computer science techniques including software design, coding, debugging, testing and documentation.